-Transparency is important to reassure third parties that on-orbit servicing is indeed unlikely to cause collisions with the client space object or third-party objects, and to prevent unexpected collisions caused by third party spacecraft approaching the service area without knowing the plan.
+Transparency is important to reassure third parties that on-orbit servicing is indeed unlikely to cause collisions with the client space object or third-party objects, and to prevent unexpected collisions caused by third-party spacecraft approaching the service area without awareness of the plan.

-In recent years, various forms of on-orbit servicing such as life extension and refueling have been rapidly developing in addition to active debris removal (ADR), such as the commercial debris removal (CRD2) project, that Japan is working on.
-In this context, in order for the business of on-orbit servicing to be widely recognized as safe and secure for all the operators, we hope that countries considering licensing on-orbit servicing will establish standards and guidelines that cover the requirements Japan has established, including those related to transparency.
+In recent years, various forms of on-orbit servicing, such as life extension and refueling, have been rapidly developing in addition to active debris removal (ADR), such as the commercial debris removal (CRD2) project, which Japan is currently working on.
+In this context, in order for the business of on-orbit servicing to be widely recognized as safe and secure for all operators, we hope that countries considering licensing on-orbit servicing will establish standards and guidelines in the same manner as Japan did, including those related to transparency.